-Standard HMO Option o \$14 for a generic drug \$60 for a preferred brand name drug \$100 for a non-preferred brand name drug The Copayment plus the difference in the Plan's cost between the brand name and the generic if a generic is available and you, rather than your doctor, request the brand name drug.
+Standard Option \$14 for a generic drug

+\$60 for a preferred brand name drug

+\$100 for a non-preferred brand name drug

+The Copayment plus the difference in the Plan's cost between the brand name and the generic if a generic is available and you, rather than your doctor, request the brand name drug.

-Health Investor HMO Option
+Health Investor Option

-Using mail order or a 90-day retail pharmacy allows you to obtain up to a 90-day supply, as longs the prescription is written to allow a 90-day supply to be dispensed.
+Using mail order or a 90-day retail pharmacy allows you to obtain up to a 90-day supply, as long as the prescription is written to allow a 90-day supply to be dispensed.